helpfulrobot/silverstripe-ecommerce/docs/en/FAQ.md

 ### How do I add shipping calculation to the checkout process?
 How do I customise fees for different locations / delivery zones?

-The default eCommerce module provides a few shipping [modifiers](OrderModifiers).
+The default e-commerce module provides a few shipping [modifiers](OrderModifiers).
 You can also have one custom built for your needs.

 ### How do I use in a different language?